GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   volume_creator_manager.set_data_type('MET_INT')
   volume_creator_manager.initialize()

 Then a voxelized volume can be drawn in the global volume.
-A box object is built in the command lines below:
+A box object is built with the command lines below:

 .. code-block:: python